cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 # What is this post about

-Is basically about how to create your own container program using C. In this article we are going to review the technology and principles that make the isolation of processes a reality in Linux, the steps are base in this excellent [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) done by [Liz Rice](https://twitter.com/lizrice).
+This post is basically about how to create your own container program using C. In this article we are going to review the technology and principles that make the isolation of processes a reality in Linux, the steps are based on this excellent [talk](https://www.youtube.com/watch?v=_TsSmSu57Zo) by [Liz Rice](https://twitter.com/lizrice).

 ## Why C
-Because I love the simplicity of that language (maybe I'm just a [romantic](https://pragprog.com/magazines/2011-03/punk-rock-languages)) and also is the lingua franca of Linux, which means that it helps to get a better understanding about how things work at system level.
+Because I love the simplicity of the language (maybe I'm just a [romantic](https://pragprog.com/magazines/2011-03/punk-rock-languages)) and also it is the lingua franca of Linux, which means that it helps to get a better understanding about how things work at a system level.

 ## Why you might care about it

 I've always loved to learn how works behind the scene.
 I've wrote this article for people that share the same curiosity.
-Also knowing how it works can help you respond to typical question like Can I run a binary from another CPU architecture in a container? is there any performance penalty? what's the difference between containers and VM? and so on.
+Also knowing how it works can help you respond to typical questions, such as "Can I run a binary from another CPU architecture in a container?", "Is there any performance penalty?", "What's the difference between containers and VM?" and so on.

 ## Hello World!

-Enough of introduction let's write our container, in other words, a program that isolate other programs.
+Enough with the introduction let's write our container, in other words, a program that isolates other programs.
 We are going to start by writing the obligatory *Hello World*.

 ```c
 #include <iostream>